uber/ringpop-admin/README.md

 ```

 ## member-state
-Queries instance at `hostPort` for membership state.

 ```
   Usage: admin-member-state [options] <hostPort>

+  Queries instance at `hostPort` for membership state.
+Available in ringpop 9.9.0+.

   Options:

     -h, --help               output usage information
+    -c, --changes <changes>  JSON array of updates to apply before fetching state.
     -m, --member <hostPort>  Address of member.
 If not provided, reports state of all members.
     -s, --sort <field>       Sort ascending by field.
 One of address, status, incarnationNumber.
+Defaults to address.
 ```